lakejs/lake-docs/guide/index.md

 ## Uploading images

-This feature requires configuring the request settings for the image plugin.
+To upload images, you need to configure the request settings for the `image` plugin.
 For more details, see the [image](/reference/index.md#image) config.

 ```js
 new Editor({